Did you know that 1 in 3* of us in the U.S. is caring for an aging or disabled loved one?

 Caregiver Crossing is a radio program designed for all of us who are caring for a loved one or who one day will be.
 Whether that care is provided for an aging parent, a child born with a lifelong disability or a friend undergoing treatment for cancer – we are all caregivers.

-Each week our co-hosts, Tina McIntosh and Terri Stacey, will be joined by guest experts to discuss the many aspects of caregiving, while also exploring how our relationships evolve and how we navigate the range of options and emotions that come with this care.
+Each week our co-hosts, Tina McIntosh and Terri Stacy, are joined by guest experts to discuss the many aspects of caregiving, while also exploring how our relationships evolve and how we navigate the range of options and emotions that come with this care.

 Where can I hear Caregiver Crossing?